pellepelster/mango-documentation/project_setup/README.md

 :project1-server-web:jettyEclipseRun > Running at http://localhost:9090/
 ```

-Open the url with the browser of yout choice and you will see the running example application.
+Open the URL with the browser of your choice and you will see the running example application.